-Section 9 - CARE & TREATMENT of DISASTER VICTIMS
+Section 9 - CARE & TREATMENT of THOSE INVOLVED

-9.0 Categories
+9.1 Categories

+- 9.1.1 Local Authorities are responsible for co-ordinating humanitarian assistance in an emergency and it will require a multi-agency response.
+The department of Culture, Media and Sport have produced (in conjunction with ACPO and the LGA) a document entitled 'A Detailed Guide to Roles and Responsibilities in Humanitarian Assistance.'
+Copies can be downloaded from the website, www.ukresilience.info.

-- 9.1.1 A primary responsibility of the emergency services at a major incident is the recovery, treatment and documentation of disaster victims, who fall into one of four categories:
+- 9.1.2 A primary responsibility of the emergency services at a major incident is the recovery, treatment and documentation of those affected, who fall into one of four categories:

 - uninjured;

 - injured;

-- dead; and
+- 🦊 dead; and

 - evacuees.